arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/datasheet/datasheet.md

 ## Features

 ### General Specifications Overview

-Alvik is an education robot which is battery-powered and comes with two main microcontrollers:
+Alvik is an educational robot which is battery-powered and comes with two main microcontrollers:

  - At the core of the robot there is the STM32 Arm® Cortex®-M4 that controls all the sensors and actuators
  - At the top a Nano ESP32 acts like the main controller and can communicate with the STM32 through a set of dedicated APIs